M1 Finance vs. Charles Schwab — Which is Best for You?

 - Schwab Intelligent Portfolios vs. Betterment

 - Wealthfront vs. Vanguard

 Disclosure: Please note that this article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up or buy through the affiliate link.
 That said, I never recommend anything I don’t believe is valuable

-Disclosure: Barbara A. Friedberg, MBA, owner of this site has an account with M1 Finance and invests in a 60% stock and 40% bond “just investing” portfolio.
+Disclosure: Barbara A. Friedberg, MBA, owner of this site has an account with M1 Finance and and Schwab.